dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 1. Replace the API token value with the [previously copied one](#grab-credentials) to ensure secure access to your GitHub resources.

-1. Next, Follow the [destination documentation](../../dlt-ecosystem/destinations) instructions to add credentials for your chosen destination, ensuring proper routing of your data to the final destination.
+1. Next, follow the [destination documentation](../../dlt-ecosystem/destinations) instructions to add credentials for your chosen destination, ensuring proper routing of your data to the final destination.